How Long Does It Take for TMS to Work?

 A comparison of remission rates for rTMS/iTBS, electroconvulsive therapy (ECT), and SAINT-iTBS.

-Patients receive ten TMS sessions per day over five days for 50 sessions total.
-In an effort to improve outcomes for our patients, we also include cognitive behavioral therapy (CBT) as a part of our treatment.
-When combined with the traditional method of TMS (rTMS), CBT improved response and remission rates by ~8% and ~19% respectively.
-Additionally, CBT is likely to produce sustained improvement over time once SAINT-iTBS has concluded.
+To improve patient outcomes, we also include cognitive behavioral therapy (CBT) as a part of our treatment.
+When combined with the traditional method of TMS (rTMS), CBT improved response and remission rates by ~8% and ~19%, respectively.
+Additionally, CBT is likely to produce sustained improvement over time once treatment has concluded.

 Electroconvulsive therapy (ECT) is another FDA-approved treatment that involves sending an electric current through the patient’s brain while they’re under general anesthesia.
 Typically, ECT is applied 2-3 times per week and acute courses can range between 6-18 total sessions.
 It can be done as an inpatient or outpatient procedure.
 The aim is to cause a seizure, which in turn triggers changes in the brain that can reverse symptoms of depression, especially in patients with treatment-resistant depression and bipolar disorder.